Sports News | Kane Scores from Open Play as Bayern Munich Goes 6 Points Clear in Bundesliga | LatestLY

 Matthias Ginter pulled one back with a header to a corner in the 69th, but it was too little too late from Freiburg.

-Bayern's 48 points after 19 rounds is its best return for nine years.
+Bayern's 48 points after 19 rounds are its best return for nine years.
+Kompany's team has won its last five Bundesliga games.

+“We've often won playing very good football,” Kompany said.
+“It wasn't our nicest game today, but it's among the nicest wins.
+This Freiburg team is very strong at home.”

+Stuttgart, last season's runner-up, lost in Mainz 2-0, and Augsburg enjoyed a 2-1 home win over relegation-threatened Heidenheim.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)